SteveJustin1963/tec-MINT/MINT2 Manual.md

 - This is the same as what would happen if your mint code was interrupted by a hardware interrupt"        "
 - So when you run a mint from ROM in the tec-1 and you interrupt it with an INT or a NMI, mint will not crash it will execute the function Z.

+# function `Z`

+current version of **TEC-1ROM10.z80.lst** file for any implementation of the interrupt handler function `Z`, or any references to `:Z`, `def Z`, RST handling, or `/v` being used for interrupt vectors — but there are **no occurrences** of those constructs in the listing.

+That means:
+✅ The **documentation note** you quoted about `Z` being an experimental interrupt handler is **not backed by code** in this ROM listing.
+🚫 There’s **no implemented `Z:` function**, no jump vectors to it, and no interrupt dispatch that writes to `/v`.
+🧠 Therefore, this feature appears to be *conceptual or planned*, possibly implemented only in a development or “John Hardy test” version of MINT, not in this released ROM image.

+# function `/X`
+No — the `/X` function or command **is not implemented** in your uploaded **TEC-1ROM10.z80(1).lst** file either.

+I searched the entire listing for:

+* any label or token named `/X`
+* code performing the described behaviour (push PC to stack and jump to an arbitrary address)
+* comments or tables listing `/X` among MINT words

+None of these appear.
+That means:
+🚫 There’s **no executable routine or entry** for `/X` in this ROM.
+🧠 The `/X` feature (which pushes the return address then jumps to a user-supplied address, like a software interrupt test) is **described in notes** but **not compiled** in this binary.
+It may have existed in a **development variant** (e.g. John Hardy’s experimental MINT builds) but not in this final ROM image.

 ////end for now ///////